Skip to content

 0

-I want to activate audit logs for Amazon OpenSearch Service.
+I want to activate audit logs in Amazon OpenSearch Service.

 Short description

-Activating audit logs is a two-step process.
-First, configure your domain to publish audit logs to Amazon CloudWatch Logs.
+To activate audit logs first, configure your domain to publish audit logs to Amazon CloudWatch Logs.
 Then, activate and configure audit logs in OpenSearch Dashboards.

 For more information, see Monitoring audit logs in Amazon OpenSearch Service.